Robinho (footballer, born July 1995): Loans to América Mineiro, CSA and Vila Nova

 After failing to establish himself at Flu, Robinho was loaned to América Mineiro in 2018.
 After only 12 goalless matches, he joined CSA on loan until the end of the year on 25 February 2019.

 After just nine matches at CSA, Robinho's loan was cut short, and he moved to Vila Nova on a temporary deal.

 Bashundhara Kings

 On 5 August 2020, Robinho moved abroad for the first time in his career and joined Bangladeshi club Bashundhara Kings on a season-long loan.
 On 22 December, he scored his first goal with the Kings in the 2020–21 Bangladesh Federation Cup.
 Robinho scored 24 goals for the Kings during his loan period, lifting a domestic double with the club and being the league's top goalscorer with 21 goals.

 Following the season, his contract with Fluminense expired, and he signed a permanent deal with Bashundhara.

-Robinho scored the first-ever goal at the new Bashundhara Kings Arena Stadium on 17 February 2022, during a 3–0 win against Bangladesh Police FC.
+Robinho scored the first-ever goal at the new Bashundhara Kings Arena on 17 February 2022, during a 3–0 win against Bangladesh Police.

-On 17 July 2022, he extended his contract with Kings until 2024.